 Key Concepts of Blockchain

 The term 'blockchain' has come to mean different things to different people.
 For developers, it's a set of tools and encryption techniques that make it possible to store data securely across a network of computers.
 In business and finance, it's seen as the technology behind digital currencies and a way to keep track of transactions without needing a central authority.
 For tech enthusiasts, blockchain is driving the future of the Internet.
-Others view it as a powerful tool that could reshape society and the economy, moving us toward a world with less centralized control.
+Others view it as a powerful tool that could reshape society and the economy, moving us toward a world with less centralised control.

 What is blockchain in simple terms?